So You’re Bored. Welcome To The Club, Population: All Of Us.

 24. Karaoke night.

-Pull up YouTube karaoke and let the family go.
-Belt “Total Eclipse of the Heart.”
-Watch your seven-year-old butcher “Let It Go.”
-It will be the best night you’ve had all month.
-There will be photos.
+Play YouTube karaoke and let the family loose.
+Sing "Total Eclipse of the Heart."
+Watch your seven-year-old slaughter "Let It Go."
+It might be the best evening you have had all month.
+There will be pictures.
 There will be tears.
-There will be ice cream afterward.
+There will be ice cream after.

 25. Indoor scavenger hunt.